nitinthewiz/TheLinkBlog/_posts/2017/12/2017-12-31-to-serve-man-with-software.md

 > Software is easy to change, but people … aren't.
 So in the new year, as software developers, let's make a resolution to focus on the part we _can_ change, and keep asking ourselves one very important question: **how can our software help people become the best version of themselves?**

-File this back into that area of computer ethics that should become part of computer science curriculums.
+File this into that area of computer ethics that should become part of computer science curriculums.